Celsius Caffeine Review: How Much Caffeine is in Celsius?

 - The 16oz Celsius Essentials packs a bit more caffeine, with 270 milligrams, so it’s generally recommended to limit yourself to one can per day to stay within safe limits.

-Important: It’s important to remember that your total caffeine intake includes all sources, such as coffee, tea, energy drinks, or pre-workout supplements.
+Important: Remember that your total caffeine intake includes all sources, such as coffee, tea, energy drinks, or pre-workout supplements.

 For instance, a cup of coffee can add 80-120 milligrams of caffeine.